| |

 chestnut tree.
 For Japanese chestnut trees the normal height will be somewhere

-Most ExJ and European chestnut trees will mature their chestnuts in the Pacific
+Most ExJ and European chestnut trees will mature their chestnuts in most locations south of the 49th parallel.
+When it comes to harvesting a crop of chestnuts

-during the pollination period.
-If the temps are below 60 degrees F then nut
+pollen.
+If the temps are below 60 degrees F then nut set will be poor at best.

-set will be poor at best.
-Late in the season the amount of available water in
+Late in the season the amount of available water in the soil will also

-the soil will also influence nut size since chestnuts put on most of their
+influence nut size since chestnuts put on most of their weight in the last 4

-weight in the last 4 weeks of the growing season.
-Nut size can rage from
+weeks of the growing season.
+Nut size can rage from about 3/4 of an inch to

-about 3/4 of an inch to over 3 inches per chestnut.
-In the Pacific Northwest
+over 3 inches per chestnut.
+In the Pacific Northwest a small chestnut is 1

-a small chestnut is 1 inch or less.
-A medium chestnut is between the 1 inch
+inch or less.
+A medium chestnut is between the 1 inch and 1 1/4 inches.
+Large

-and 1 1/4 inches.
-Large chestnuts are bigger than the 1 1/4 inches.
-Most of
+chestnuts are bigger than the 1 1/4 inches.
+Most of the chestnuts harvested

-the chestnuts harvested from the ExJ will be larger (80% or more) than 1 inch.
+from the ExJ will be larger (80% or more) than 1 1/8 inches.

 That should be enough for the normal stuff.
 Lets move on to looking at the